 Ceremonies are a traditional part of Zen Buddhist practice and training.
 These are photos from recent ceremonies at Endless Path Zendo in Rochester, New York.

-Mouse over the calendar, clock, and location icons for more information about date, time, and place of the ceremony in 2018.
+Mouse over the calendar, clock, and location icons for more information about date, time, and place of the ceremony.

 The Buddha's Parinirvana

 Mid-February is the date on the Mahayana calendar that traditionally marks the date of the Buddha’s parinirvana, or, entrance into nirvana.
 It marks the time of his literal passing, seen in Buddhist tradition as a passing from this life into and as realization, itself.
 We honor the Buddha’s great effort and commitment, his dedicated focus on realization for the sake of all living things, as well as his skill in teaching others to realize the Way of the mature human being.
 Our ceremony of Parinirvana includes zazen, rededication, and a chanting service in honor of the Buddha.

 The Buddha's Birthday is a joyous springtime celebration of the Buddha’s arrival in the world, 2500 years ago, a celebration of the first awakening of our own potential for deepest enlightenment.
 On the altar is a figure of the newborn baby Buddha.
 Raising one hand to the heavens, pointing the other down to the earth, he traditionally proclaims – “Above the heavens, below the heavens.
 There is only this Honored One” a statement of Absolute selflessness.